HewlettPackard/swarm-learning/examples/reverse-proxy/cifar10/README.md

 This example runs Reverse Proxy with CIFAR-10 [1] on the Swarm Learning platform.
 It uses TensorFlow as the backend.

-The code for this example has been modified to run on a Swarm Learning platform.

 This example uses CIFAR-10 dataset distributed along with tensorflow package.
 The ML program, after conversion to Swarm Learning, is in `swarm-learning/examples/reverse-proxy/cifar10/model` and is called `cifar10.py`.
-It contains a tiny ML model for the purpose of showing steps of converting ML code to Swarm Learning.
+It contains a tiny ML model for the purpose of showing steps of converting ML code for Swarm Learning.

 As this example runs CIFAR-10 example using reverse proxy, to mimic the real world behaviour this example uses BIND9 [2] as DNS server and NGINX [3] as the reverse proxy server and builds both the  docker images with suitable configurations (Please refer to the respective docker files).
 For user convenience, this example has automated the flow of running CIFAR-10 example that includes starting of the BIND9 and NGINX containers.
 Please refer to `run-on-host-1` and `run-on-host-2` scripts and their arguments required to run the respective run scripts of swarm components.